Will-Woodman/BridgingInTreeSpace/README.md

 	$distances_filename # output file for the geodesic distances of the simulated trees to the source
 	$source_tree_topology_filename #file to store the topology of the source tree "5" # number of taxa
-	"5" # number  of taxa in the trees
-	"947" # seed for the random engine
+	"50" # number  of trees to simulate in the data set "947" # seed for the random engine
 	"100" # number of steps in the random walk
 	"2.0" # shape of the gamma distribution for simulating source tree edges